WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 ### GM Advice

 The Caretaker exists to give players outside the diorama meaningful choices without overshadowing those within.
-Each action should feel significant, so limit them to **one action per in-game hour** (roughly 18 actions before nightfall).
+Each action should feel significant, so limit them to **one action  of each type per in game day** (roughly 6 actions before nightfall).

 The Caretaker is encouraged to think creatively.
 If a proposed action is similar in scope to those listed, allow it.
-The intent is to let them reshape the battlefield in subtle ways—not solve the encounter outright.
+The intent is to let them reshape the battlefield in subtle ways not solve the encounter outright.

 Some examples include: